SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 }
 ```

-### Conditional checks for single resource
+### Conditional checks for single entity

-When checking the authorization for a single resource, the condition is evaluated against the resource attributes of that resource.
+When checking the authorization for a single entity, the condition is evaluated against the attributes of that entity.
 For example, if the product has `stock = 10`, the check will return `true`:

 ::: code-group
 ```js [Node.js]